GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_backend_cloud.md

 ## Data handling and Security

-For more information on Data handling and Security, see [Data handling and Security][cloud_legal_datahandlingsecurity].
+For more information on Data handling and Security, see [Data handling and Security](cloud_legal_datahandlingsecurity.html)

 ## Spotlight Enterprise Cloud Integration vs. Spotlight Cloud solution